Redcliffe State High School: Special curriculum programs

+The QUTeach@Redcliffe program enables senior secondary students from disadvantaged schools in the area, including Redcliffe State High School, to commence teacher education degrees while completing secondary school studies.

 Demographics

-Redcliffe State High School has an enrolment of 1,368 students and a teaching staff of 112, as of 2023.
+Redcliffe State High School has an enrolment of 1,400 students and a teaching staff of 121, as of 2024.
+The student population is 53% males and 47% females.
+7% of students are Indigenous.

-Student demographics indicate the school population is highly secularised.
-According to Queensland Education Department statistics, in 2019 fewer than 15% of parents wanted their children to receive religious instruction at the school.
+In 2019, fewer than 15% of parents wanted their children to receive religious instruction at the school.

 Academic performance metrics

 The school performed below the national average when compared to "All Australian students" in the Year 7 reading and spelling, grammar and numeracy categories and the Year 9 reading category in the 2024 NAPLAN tests (with no comparative data available for Year 9 spelling, grammar and numeracy).
 Student participation in the NAPLAN tests was 12% below the national average.

 The school has never been able to achieve a State Overall Score of 90, meaning it has never been ranked among the top 160 high schools in the state according to this metric.
+On a simplified scale, the results show that the school's performance was rated two out of five for every year between 2016 and 2021.

 It is also consistently ranked outside the top 100 high schools in the state based on the Better Education Rank metric.
 Its best ranking was 110 in 2013 and its worst was 307 in 2017.

 For every year from 2012 to 2020, the performance of the school's English department, (which was headed by Shelley Troedson), was rated 2 out of 5 by bettereducation.com.au.
 For most of those same years, the mathematics department was rated 3 out of 5.
+In 2021, the English department's result fell to 1 and the mathematics department's to 2.

 The school has an ICSEA rating of 997.